Recoskie/AI-Matrix/README.md

 alert( Data2 );
 alert( Data3 );

-//You can fractal data if you like.
+//You can branch it out as many times as you like.
+You can fractal data if you like.
 //Do not forget the sets in data also support all FL64 operations.
 ```